opentap/opentap/README.md

 tap package install "Developer's System CE" -y
 ```

 For a guide on how to develop using OpenTAP, check out our __[Developer Guide](https://doc.opentap.io/Developer%20Guide/Introduction/#introduction)__, it also exists as a [PDF](https://www.opentap.io/docs/OpenTAP%20Developer%20Guide.pdf) for offline reading.
-Note the [source](https://gitlab.com/OpenTAP/opentap/blob/master/doc/Developer%20Guide/Readme.md) can be found at GitLab as well.
+Note the [source](https://github.com/opentap/opentap/tree/main/doc/Developer%20Guide) can be found on GitHub as well.

 ## Building OpenTAP
-Most users build plugins for OpenTAP but if you are interested in building OpenTAP yourself you can clone the git repository at https://gitlab.com/OpenTAP/opentap and build the OpenTAP.sln solution file.
+Most users build plugins for OpenTAP but if you are interested in building OpenTAP yourself you can clone the git repository at https://github.com/opentap/opentap and build the OpenTAP.sln solution file.

 **Note:** You need [Microsoft .NET Core SDK 6.0](https://dotnet.microsoft.com/download) to build OpenTAP.